-A*AA, with the A* in Maths, Further Maths or Computing/Computer Science
+Entrance requirements: A*AA including Maths, with the A* in Maths, Further Maths or Computer Science.

 Please note that there may be no data available if the number of course participants is very small.